aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-ports.md

         # Set to false to disable the LLDP topology validation performed by the `eos_validate_state` role.
         validate_lldp: <bool>

+        # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
+        # Setting this flag to `false` will exclude adapter (of the connected endpoint) from the generated Digital Twin topology.
+The associated switch ports will also be removed from the generated structured and rendered EOS configuration.
+        # In the case of a network port, this will only leed to the exclusion of the associated switch ports from the generated structured and rendered EOS configuration.
+        digital_twin: <bool; default=True>

         # EOS CLI rendered directly on the ethernet interface in the final EOS configuration.
         raw_eos_cli: <str>